Please note: This post contains affiliate links.

 Shimmering diamonds on the beach

-Jokulsarlon Lagoon held its own against the prior two nights’ amazing light.
-Watching the sunset illuminate brilliant blue icebergs and listening to them calve was enchanting.
-With limitless and ever-changing compositions, you can spend days here photographing.
+Jokulsarlon Glacier Lagoon held its own against the prior two nights’ amazing light.
+Watching the sunset illuminate brilliant blue icebergs and listening to them calve is enchanting.
+With limitless and ever-changing compositions, you can spend days photographing this spectacular Iceland photography location.

-After the sun shifted to the horizon, moving to the black sand beach and watching receding waves tumble shimmering diamond bits was alluring.
+After the sun shifted to the horizon, moving to the black sand beach and watching receding waves tumble shimmering diamond bits is alluring.

 Gorgeous photos from this beach served as my inspiration to visit Iceland.